lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab2.md

 ### Requirements
 * Write your program in a file called `lab2.c` in your `csci112-firstname-lastname/labs/lab2/` directory.
+* You can assume that the user will only enter integers.
 * Your output formatting must match the example.
 Use a tool like [diffchecker](https://www.diffchecker.com/) to compare your output with the sample output.
 Don't worry about trailing spaces.